 As part of our ISP meeting, we will discuss ways in which you can help at home and this is also detailed on the ISP.
 This includes ways you can help your children with their current targets and identifies how you can help your child in other areas of the curriculum.
 The class teacher/ SENCo will provide resources as appropriate.
 Parents can request additional support at any time.
-Your child may also receive a 'can you help at home' sticker in their reading diary to let you know what we have been learning at school and how you may be able to help.
+Your child may also receive a marvellous me detailing what we have been learning at school and how you may be able to help.
 We regularly send links to parents with local training which we have been signposted to.
 Staffordshire's Local Offer page also offers lots of extra guidance and signposts to relevant professionals which can help.
 You can contact the class teacher or SENCo at any time for any support or guidance.